vmlrodrigues/curta-url/README.md

 # What is it?

 A simple self-hosted URL shortener with no unnecessary features.
 Simplicity and speed are the main focuses of this project.
-The scratch Docker image is <6 MB (compressed), the Alpine one is <10 MB (compressed), and it uses <15 MB of RAM under regular use.
+The scratch Docker image is under 6 MB (compressed), the Alpine image is under 10 MB (compressed), and typical RAM usage stays under 15 MB.

-This fork exists to support a slightly different default behavior: when the same long URL is submitted again, CurtaURL returns the existing short link.
+This fork exists to support a slightly different default behaviour: when the same long URL is submitted again, CurtaURL returns the existing short link.
 This keeps links stable for repeat submissions while still allowing explicit custom slugs for context-specific links.